Graduates from the Department of Languages and Cultures can work in the following fields:

 An Honours year is offered as a bridge between undergraduate and postgraduate study.
 It is one year of focused and intensive study in your chosen field, including an extended individual research project.
 It represents a gateway to higher degree study, either Masters or PhD, with high-achieving students becoming eligible for postgraduate scholarships.

-We supervise a range of Masters and PhD thesis topics across a broad spectrum of topics in English, Languages, Linguistics, Creative Writing, Screen Studies, Theatre and Drama and Visual Arts.
+We supervise a range of Masters and PhD thesis topics across a broad spectrum of topics in Classics and Ancient History, Creative Writing, English and Literary Studies, Linguistics, and the Visual Arts.
+We also supervise thesis topics founded in the study of the following languages: Auslan, Chinese, French, Greek, Hindi, Italian, Japanese, Spanish.
 We are especially interested in hearing from prospective candidates who are interested in developing practice-based research projects.
-For further information, please contact Dr Terrie Waddell on (+61 3) 9479 2396.
+For further information, please contact Professor Marija Tabain email@example.com (for Classics, Languages and Linguistics) and Tom Ford firstname.lastname@example.org (for English and Creative Arts).